stgl/scarplet/README.md

 It was designed with two main goals:

-* Allow contributors to define their own template functions for their problem area of interest
+* Allow contributors to define template functions for their problem area of interest
 * Make it straightforward to apply these methods to large datasets by parallelizing/distrbuting computation using multiprocessing, [dask](https://dask.readthedocs.io), or other tools [[2]](#references)

-## Features

 ## Getting started